Unlock hundreds more features

 Red or orange with a biohazard symbol

 Red or orange sharps containers with the biohazard symbol are globally recognized to indicate hazardous medical waste.
 This color coding helps personnel identify the risk quickly.
 OSHA requires proper labeling and color coding to prevent mishandling.
-More at OSHA.
+More at .

 Devices that allow the needle to retract into a protective sheath after use are called: